Get the Lenormand card combination calculator here.

 How to read with Lenormand cards

-Reading with the Lenormand cards are different from reading with the Tarot cards in that the Lenormand is a method of reading the card combination rather than looking at individual cards in a spread, the latter being the Tarot approach.
-It is easier to read with many cards together in Lenormand and look at the card combinations they create.
+Reading with the Lenormand cards differs from reading with the Tarot cards in that the Lenormand is a method of interpreting card combinations, rather than examining individual cards in a spread, which is often the Tarot approach.
+It is easier to read with multiple cards together in Lenormand and examine the card combinations they create.

 The Petit Lenormand House system

 The rumour has it that this is how Ms. Lenormand read her cards, not using the Petit Lenormand, but with ordinary playing cards (the ace, the king, the queen, the jack, the ten, the nine, the eight, the seven and the two of hearts, diamonds, spades and clubs).
-The cards are laid out in a 9 x 4 fashion called houses.
+The cards are laid out in a 9 x 4 formation, called houses.
 The houses are similar to the 12 houses in the Zodiac tarot spread.
-Each position has a meaning and the card that falls on a certain house gives it it’s interpretation.
-For example heart in coffin position can mean end of a relationship.
-The stork in the house position can mean a relocation.
+Each position has a meaning, and the card that falls on a certain house gives it its interpretation.
 This method is called the Grand Tableau.
-If a card falls in it’s own house it means the energy is intensified.
-For example whip in whip position can mean the arguments will be many and retribution harsh (unless you change course of action).
+If a card falls in its own house, it means the energy is intensified.
+For example whip in whip position can mean the arguments will be many and retribution harsh (unless you change the course of action).

 Comments are closed.